 Shared memory buffer references manipulated must fit inside one of the shared memory areas known from the OP-TEE core.
-OP-TEE supports two kinds of shared memory areas: a mandatory area for contiguous buffers an optional extra memory areas for noncontiguous buffers.
+OP-TEE supports two kinds of shared memory areas: an area for contiguous buffers and an area for noncontiguous buffers.
+At least one has to be enabled.